rhregalado/rhregalado.github.io/_essays/essay9.md

 title: "A Chicken Soup for the Soul"
 date: 2026-02-20
 permalink: /essays/a-chicken-soup-for-the-soul
-excerpt: <b>[ESSAY]</b> I love poetry.
+excerpt: <b>[POETRY]</b> I love poetry.
 I always find a kind of therapeutic value to it, whether reading it or writing one, it feels like a warm bowl of chicken soup for the soul.
 For this essay, I want the space to breathe with fewer of my words and more of someone else’s.
 I want this time to also to empower the reader.
 I want to make it as if they are hearing their own voice in the lines, not mine.
 tags:
-  - Essay
+  - Poetry
 ---

 {% if page.author and site.data.authors[page.author] %}